GlennKimbleJr/construction-refactoring-project/README.md

 I wanted to take this old piece of junk, and step by step turn it into something respectable.
 Along the way I hope to learn a thing or two.

 # Captain's Log
+## 2018.04.26
+- Fixed a problem I've been meaning to solve for a while now in that I had hardcoded values for the database connection and I wanted to get away from that and start using enviornment variables.
+Pulled in the dotenv package and updated Phinx and Codeception to use it, as well as the App\Database in the container.
+Also pulled in an auth package I'm going to start playing with for a login system.

 ## 2018.04.19
 - Back at it again.
 Made a few tweaks to the readme.
 Began the process of redesigning the site using bootstrap.